The Curious Incident of the Dog in the Night-Time

 14-18 JULY 2026

-“My name is Christopher John Francis Boone… I know all the countries of the world and capital cities.
+“My name is Christopher John Francis Boone… I know all the countries of the world and the capital cities.
 And every prime number up to 7,507.”

 “The novel gets you inside Christopher's head, but the stage version does more, giving Christopher's internal response to the world an external manifestation.
 That world is often a surreal and scary place, but oddly beautiful and bizarre, too: I'll never look at a Battenberg cake in the same way again.”